kellybesmonte/BookCupid/README.md

     "link": "link to goodreads"
 }

-I will be using the GET and POST endpoints.
+I will be using the GET endpoint.
-Maybe PUT as well.

 ## Roadmap
 - research (completed)